-See Appendix C: Evolution of BCIC's Health Score for a discussion regarding a recent analysis of this performance measure and explanation on how the new Health Score method was determined and how targets have been set and will be measured for 2015/16 onwards.
+See Appendix C: Evolution of BC Innovation Council's Health Score for a discussion regarding a recent analysis of this performance measure and explanation on how the new Health Score method was determined and how targets have been set and are measured.

-Performance Measure 2.2: Participant evaluation of the effectiveness of BC Innovation Council's programs and services.
+Performance Measure 2.2: Participant evaluation of the effectiveness of BC Innovation Council's programs and services

-Performance Measure 2015/16 2016/17 2017/18 2018/19 2019/20 Actual Forecast Target Target Target The percentage of participants in BC Innovation Council-funded programs who confirm programs have a high value impact in advancing their technology venture.
-94% 90% 90% 90% 90%
+Performance Measure 1 2016/17 2017/18 2018/19 2019/20 Actual Target Target Target The percentage of participants in BC Innovation Council-funded programs who confirm programs have a high value impact in advancing their technology venture.
+2 94% 90% 90% 90%